Last Updated on August 11, 2022 by The Filtery Staff

 A lot of people use plastic for their outdoor dinnerware because it’s lightweight and unlikely to break if dropped.
 However, plastic often comes with toxic chemicals.
 Here are the most common ones:

-A lot of plastic tableware (both reusable and disposable) contain BPA, BPS, and other types of phthalates.
+A lot of plastic tableware (both reusable and disposable) contain things like BPA, BPS, and phthalates.

 These chemicals are known endocrine disruptors, which means they can mess with hormones and cause things like infertility, early puberty, breast cancer, and more.